bkendinibilir/xpost-update/README.md

 }
 ```

-### update existing post with known POST ID again
+### Update existing post with known POST ID again

-if you start xpost-update for the first time and want to update an existing post set the POST_ID as environment variable:
+If you start xpost-update for the first time and want to update an existing post set the POST_ID as environment variable:

 `docker run -e POST_ID=123123123123 -e SECRETS_FILE=secrets.json --volume ./secrets.json:/secrets.json --volume ./data:/data xpost-update "this is a post edited again"`

+If xpost-update has a persistent volume on /data, it will save the new post id in /data/lastpost_id.
+When you start xpost-update again, it will use this saved post id instead of the POST_ID given.

 ### pass all needed parameters as environment variables